 Let’s begin with the basics of hurricane impact windows ratings.
 Two terms you might come across when doing your research are Design Pressure (DP) and Performance Grade (PG).
 This entry will describe these terms and their relevance to your safety during hurricane situations.

 Some Background on DP Ratings

 Design Pressure rating is an older value representing the capability to withstand wind pressure.
 This rating, symbolized by a number, encompassed three different criteria: water infiltration, air infiltration, and structural load.
 The higher the number on the scale, the better the resistance to the benchmarks.

-Let’s consider a window or door with a DP rating of around 50.
+Let’s consider a window or door service in Houston with a DP rating of around 50.
 It should pass a test pressure of 75 pounds per square foot or about 200 miles per hour.
 However, some manufacturers misrepresented that rating when providing hardware.
 DP ratings only have to meet two out of three components on such a test.
 Most fabricators only disclose the lower segment, but some misleading manufacturers utilized the higher number to misrepresent the effectiveness of their product.

 The PG Rating

 Therefore, the Performance Grade rating came into existence to encourage more accurate measurements of efficiency.
 A product with a PG rating must meet all three of the criteria above, including water infiltration, air infiltration, and structural load.
 A hurricane door with a PG rating of 40 may possess two aspects that rate in the 50 range, but the door receives the lowest score.